-Put your baby to sleep on a firm surface.
+Put your baby to sleep on a flat, firm surface.
 This could be a crib or a bassinet with a tightly fitted sheet.
 Babies should never sleep on an adult bed, couch, chair or pillow.

 Keep soft objects and loose bedding out of the crib.
 Remove blankets, pillows, bumpers and toys.
 Dress your baby in a sleep sack or footed pajamas for warmth and safety.

 Room-share—don’t bed-share.
 We all want our babies close by at night, but many have suffocated when sleeping next to a well-intentioned parent, sibling or pet—don’t risk it.
 Enjoy cuddling with your baby when breastfeeding or awake, but place them in their own crib when it’s time to sleep.

 Breastfeed for the best protection.
 Breastfeeding reduces the risk of SIDS and many other health problems.

 Place your baby on their back.
 Babies should never be put to sleep on their tummy or side.

 Offer a pacifier.
 Don’t force the pacifier if your baby doesn't want it.
 And when it falls out during sleep, there is no need to put it back in.
 Breastfeeding babies can wait until they are fully accustomed to nursing before introducing a pacifier (usually about 3 to 4 weeks old).